n1tsu/lsf-tui/README.md

 ## Words file

-Words are load from `yaml` file with the following structure :
+Words are loaded from `yaml` file with the following structure :

 ```yaml
 categories: